jacobelali3/Spring-Boot-Api-Web-App/README.md

 Edit the cluster name to: cluster.name: entry-cluster

-Edit the path to where you have cloned this project: C:\Users\User\coding-challenge
+Edit the path to where you have cloned this project eg: C:\some\path\your-folder

 Step 4: Import the project into your IDE and run.